Vinay-Pratap-Singh/30-Days-of-JavaScript-Leetcode/readme.md

 ### Explanation

-As the problem statement says that we should not use map method over it but if you want you can use map method on arr array and can just return it as map method will create a new array with the values that are being returned from the map and that will be returned by return keyword.
-Inside the map method we can simply return the value getting from fn function by passing each element and their respective index in the fn function.
+The map function uses the built-in map method to create a new array with the results of calling a provided function on every element in the array.

+### Time Complexity

+The time complexity of the map method is O(n), where n is the length of the input array.
+The fn function is applied to each element once.

+### Space Complexity

+The space complexity is O(n) as it creates a new array to store the transformed values.

 ## 06 Filter Elements from Array